mikaeltorni/scripts/task_management/README.md

 ### sfs (Schedule For Startup)
 - **Purpose:**
-  Schedule commands to run at the next Windows startup.
+  Schedule commands to run at the next Windows startup and manage scheduled tasks.
 - **Features:**
   - Accepts one or multiple commands.
   - Commands run in new console windows in the current working directory.